vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 </script>
 ```

-Similar to Vuex getters, place your queries as computed properties.
-Note in our example above, we do not retrieve any users with our posts!
+Similar to Vuex Getters, place your queries in computed properties.
+Note in the example above, we do not retrieve any users with our posts!
 We load relationships by adding `with` to our query chain:

 ```html
 <template>